Anakeesta in Gatlinburg, TN

 Located in the heart of Gatlinburg, Anakeesta is a must-visit mountaintop park offering a perfect blend of adventure and relaxation for the whole family.
 Your Anakeesta tickets include all-day access and unlimited scenic rides via the Chondola or Ridge Rambler to Firefly Village, where you'll find quaint shops, dining options, and a whimsical mountain atmosphere.

-Explore the new BirdVenture, an aviary-inspired adventure area featuring three larger-than-life birdhouses, interactive zones, and seven giant serpentine slides winding 50 feet down the mountain.
-BirdVenture is included with your general admission tickets.
+Explore the new BirdVenture, an aviary-inspired adventure area featuring three larger-than-life birdhouses, interactive zones, and seven giant slides winding 50 feet down the mountain—included with your general admission tickets.

-For more fun, head to TreeVenture, an interactive challenge course, or unwind in Black Bear Village with dining options like the Clifftop Restaurant for modern American cuisine and the Smokehouse for southern BBQ.
-Don’t forget to save room for a treat at Pearl's Pie in the Sky, and enjoy sunset views over the Smokies from Firefly Village.
+For more fun, head to TreeVenture, an interactive challenge course, or unwind in Black Bear Village, where you’ll find dining options like the Clifftop Restaurant for modern American cuisine and the Smokehouse for southern BBQ.
+Don’t forget to stop by Pearl's Pie in the Sky for a sweet treat and enjoy sunset views from Firefly Village.

 Enhance your visit with Astra Lumina, an enchanted walk through the stars after nightfall featuring luminous light displays and cosmic music.
 Please note, Astra Lumina, Dueling Zipline Adventure, Gem Mining, and Rail Runner Mountain Coaster are not included in general admission but are available for purchase on-site.